fluxQuick840/Single-Purpose-Scripts/readme.md

 I wrote this script to enforce a bedtime on myself.
 During the summertime when I was still in high school, I'd stay up way late on the phone or the computer doing who knows what online.
 And I could never pull myself away, so I made the computer do that for me.
 I wrote this script which would warn me one hour, thirty minutes, then five minutes, then one minute before my cutoff time, and when that happened, I would have it execute a command that disabled my network driver.
 Just in case I got smart and tried to turn it back on, I had the program try to access google every so offten.
 If it could, it ran the command again.
 Then at a specified time in the morning, the script would run a command to turn my wireless card back on, and I would have a good night's sleep.
 If you struggle with anything similar, this may help.
+### Bible
+This is a script that downloads the New International Version of the bible from MIT.
+It requests each html page, creates a directory for each book, and names each chapter nicely and neatly.
+It even numbers the books so they're all in order, from Genesis to Revelation.
 ## Questions?
 Comments?
 [Contact Me](mailto:quantomrush34@icloud.com)